 This question of what type of pool filter is best can only be answered on a case-by-case basis as each individual pool has different needs.
-Therefore, there are many factors that need to be considered before determining what filter is "the best."
-Factors such as pool size, seasonal climate conditions, frequency of use, and bather load.
+There are many factors that need to be considered before determining what filter is "the best."
+These include pool size, seasonal climate conditions, frequency of use, and bather load.
 We will take a look at the most common pool filters used at residences.
 As a side note, a commercial or public pool will almost always have a DE filter.

 First, we need to understand what a filter does.
 We all know it filters water.
 But how much bacteria or debris is it capturing?
 This is measured by microns.
 Each type of pool filter has a different amount of microns that can be captured.
 Even though chlorine will kill bacteria, the dead bacteria still needs to be filtered out.
 A bad filter can cause cloudy water.
-While technically safe to swim in a cloudy pool if the sanitizer or chlorine level is sufficient, who wants to swim in one?
+While it's technically safe to swim in a cloudy pool if the sanitizer or chlorine level is sufficient, who wants to do so?